 Cross-linked target molecules may then be further characterized by biochemical or

-Bio-Synthesis can only guarantee the structure of our conjugates but not the suitability
+Bio-Synthesis can only guarantee the structure of our conjugates but not the suitability to specific biological applications.

 For us to better understand your customized project, please complete our Bioconjugation Service Questionnaire.
 The more our chemists understand your project needs, the more accurate feedback we will be able to provide you.
 Provide us with your project details will enable to us to recommend the best reagents to use for your project.
 The most useful and readily available tools for bioconjugation projects are cross-linking reagents.
 A large number of cross-linkers, also known as bifunctional reagents, have been developed.
 There are several ways to classify the cross-linkers, such as the type of reactive group, hydrophobicity or hydrophilicity, and the length of the spacer between reactive groups.
 Other factors to consider are whether the two reactive groups are the same or different (for example, heterobifunctional or homobifunctional reagents), whether the spacer is cleavable, and whether the reagents are membrane permeable or impermeable.
 The most accessible and abundant reactive groups in proteins are the ϵ-amino groups of lysine.
 Therefore, a large number of the most common cross-linkers are amino selective reagents, such as imidoesters, , sulfo-N-hydroxysuccinimide esters, and N-hydroxysuccinimide esters.
 Due to the high reactivity of the thiol group with N-ethylmaleimide, iodoacetate and a-halocarbonyl compounds, new cross-linkers have been developed that contain maleimide and a-carbonyl moieties.
 Usually, N-alkylmaleimides aremore stable than their N-aryl counterparts.